Online Recommendations for Agents with Discounted Adaptive Preferences: Beyond EIRD: Scale-Bounded Preferences and the Smoothed Simplex

-We no longer require explicit lower bounds on $\lambda$, and so we can take our regret benchmark to be approaching the entire simplex as $\lambda$ goes to 0 by appropriately choosing $\phi = O(\lambda)$.
-This presents a stark constrast with the $\EIRD$ benchmark, as the pseudo-increasing property now suggests that it may be possible to persuade the agent to pick the best item in nearly every round, rather than in only a $O(k/n)$ fraction of rounds (which may occur in Section \ref{subsec:alg-biggamma-eird} $f_i = \lambda = O(k^2/n)$).
+\end{definition} We say that a preference model $M$ is scale-bounded if each $f_i$ is scale-bounded; in this case, the vector of scores $M(v)$ cannot stray too far from their values in $v$.
+When this property is satisfied, we can show (using the menu time approach from Lemma \ref{lemma:ird-menus}) that any point which is not too close to the boundary of $\Delta(n)$ is contained in its own $\IRD$ set.
+This motivates a target set of all such points, which we term the {\it $\phi$-smoothed simplex}. \begin{definition}[$\phi$-Smoothed Simplex] For any $\phi \in [0,1]$, the $\phi$-smoothed simplex is the set given by $\Delta^{\phi}(n) = \{ (1 - \phi)x + \phi \mathbf{u}_n : x \in \Delta(n) \}$. \end{definition} Further, we show that a neighborhood around any such point is contained in $\Delta^{\phi}(n)$ as well; as preference scores cannot be too far from an item's current memory vector weight, the required menu time for any item in a distribution $x$ which is nearby $v$ cannot be too large. \begin{lemma} Let $M$ be a $(\sigma, \lambda)$-scale-bounded preference model with $\sigma \leq \sqrt{n/(2k)}$.
+Then, $x \in \IRD(v, M)$ for any $x \in B_{\lambda \phi}(v) \cap \Delta^{\phi}(n)$ and any $v \in \Delta^{\phi}(n)$, provided that $\phi \geq {4 k\lambda \sigma^2}$. \end{lemma} Here, we consider $\Delta^{\phi}(n)$ as a target set for regret minimization.
+We will no longer require explicit lower bounds on $\lambda$, and so we can take our regret benchmark to be approaching the entire simplex as $\lambda$ approaches 0 with an appropriate choice of $\phi$.
+This presents a stark constrast with the $\EIRD$ benchmark, as the scale-bounded property now suggests that it may be possible to persuade the agent to pick the best item in nearly every round, rather than in $O(T/n)$ rounds (which may occur in Section \ref{subsec:alg-biggamma-eird}, e.g.\ if some $f_i(v) = \lambda = k/n$ at every $v \in \Delta(n)$).